Blog Archives

 Girlfriend Staycation

-Grab your mom friends and take a getaway to a Charleston hotel!
+Gather your mom crew for a fun girl weekend trip to Charleston.
 Several hotels are offering special staycation rates and are ready to pamper you after a long quarantine with the kids.

 Start your evening of pampering with a mani/pedi or a hair appointment at one of Charleston’s spas.
 Please make an appointment and follow all the guidelines such as wearing your mask.